 8 ways to increase the value of your home

 The value of your home can increase or decrease due to any number of factors, including variables out of your control like conditions in your local housing market.
 Still, you can try to up your home’s value with strategic upgrades.
 Here are some ideas:

 1. Clean and declutter

 To help boost the value of your home, begin by decreasing the amount of stuff that’s inside it.
 Cleaning and decluttering are relatively inexpensive tasks, even in bigger homes.
-Professionally cleaning a four-bedroom home costs between $200 and $225, according to HomeAdvisor.
+Professionally cleaning a four-bedroom home averages between $200 and $225, according to HomeAdvisor.